 Strategic frameworks promise to clarify complex business decisions.
-Many deliver: SWOT analysis, Porter's Five Forces, and value chain analysis have guided successful strategies for decades.
+Many deliver: SWOT analysis, Porter's Five Forces, and value chain analysis have guided successful strategy for decades.
 Others feel dated, disconnected from digital-age realities, or produce generic insights.

 The difference isn't the frameworks themselves—it's understanding when each applies, what questions each answers, and how to use them without mechanical thinking.